 What Does Minnesota Law Say About Registered Agents?

 Each state has its own rules and regulations surrounding registered agents.
 For the most part, these laws are fairly similar, but it’s always worth taking a look to see what Minnesota requires.

-In Minnesota, we’ll need to take a look at The Minnesota Statutes, which says:
+In Minnesota, we’ll need to take a look at The Minnesota Statutes, which say:

-- Every entity that goes on file (i.e., registers) with the Secretary of State (both domestic and foreign) must appointed a registered agent
+- Every entity that goes on file (i.e., registers) with the Secretary of State (both domestic and foreign) must appoint a registered agent

 - An agent must be continuously maintained